lambduli/original-glask/README.md

 # Next Steps:
-- Transform the `Term` to the `AST`
+- Transform the `Term` to the `AST` (I think the Kind Variables in the Types are handled now)
-  - Take care of the Kinds in Type Variables (again consider removing them altogether)
-  - When translating `Term'Decl` into `AST` I need to handle class and instance declarations -> store the class/instance type variable in the environment and use `local` to continue in translation
 - Keep adding tests for the Lexer and the Parser
 - Change the Parser State monad to something possibly also based on the ExceptT -> so I can report syntactic and semantic errors better
 - Prepare the implementation of the Shunting Yard Algorithm
 - Desugar list and tuple patterns
 - Figure out the tuple constructors
 - Other possible stuff

 - ## Analyses:
   - Dependency Analysis will need to be perfored for every `let ... = ... in ...` expression --> I will isolate it into the function and return the result in some reasonable shape to be used for the specific thing
   - Dependency Analysis for Types
   - Dependency Analysis
   - Dependency Analysis for Type Class declarations (no cyclic dependencies)
-  - Type Synonyms - find any cyclic synonyms

 # Questions: